mspnp/aks-baseline/certificate-generation/README.md

 Many times we need a CA certificate, and this kind of certificates cost money and you need to own your domain.
 In Azure there are services that do not support self-sign certificates, even though we are doing tests (Ex.
 Azure Front Door).
-In order to do some test on Azure, we can create valid CA certificates for free.
+In order to do some test on Azure, we can create a valid CA certificates for free.
 This article allows you generate a CA certificate for your subdomain inside Azure.
 For example